merge/skulls/README.md

 		   Edge (closest to you)

-Now you should be able to run the above mentioned `flashrom` commands.
+Now you should be able to copy the image over to your Rasperry Pi and run the mentioned `flashrom` commands.

 ## How we build
 Everything necessary to build coreboot is included in this project and building